 I obtained my PhD (economic geography) in 2010 on the thesis "Labour mobility and plant performance: The influence of proximity, relatedness and agglomeration".
 In 2012 I became senior lecturer in Human geography and associate professor in 2014.
 In 2016 I became full professor of economic geography.
-I am currently Associate head of department (Geography) and also serves as research co-ordinator at CERUM (Center for regional science) and also the director of PhD-studies in human geography.
+I am currently Associate head of department (Geography) and also serves as research co-ordinator at CERUM (Center for regional science).

-My research interests include evolutionary notions of regional economic transformation, regional growth and inequality, agglomeration economies and the evolving geography of work and employment.
-I have written theoretically informed empirical articles on the role of labour mobility in agglomerations, the role of knowledge flows for plant performance, and on the significance for firms and regions to match new skills with existing competences in different parts of the space economy.
+My research interests include evolutionary notions of regional economic transformation, regional development, agglomeration economies and the evolving geography of work and employment.
+I have written theoretically informed empirical articles on the role of labour mobility in agglomerations, the role of knowledge flows for firm performance, and on the significance for firms and regions to match new skills with existing competences in different parts of the space economy.
 I have also contributed with critical appraisals of recent amenity driven approaches to regional and urban development and its relevance in various spatial contexts.

 Currently, my research focus is mainly on how the agglomeration and composition of skills and industries shapes labour market matching and the evolution of job creation and destruction in different parts of the Swedish economy.
 This work is part of two different projects aiming to gain further knowledge on processes influencing the access to jobs and how individuals, firms and regions adapt to chocks (for example, major plant closures and structural change).
 I am also developing large-scale social networks to unravel the micro-mechansisms of industry agglomerations.
 For a more detailed description, see "Research projects".

 I am a frequent reviewer on topics such as agglomeration economies, regional development, knowledge flows and plant performance for journals like Economic Geography, Journal of Economic Geography, Regional Studies, European Urban and Regional Studies, European Planning Studies.

 Scientific awards and honours